cajpany/tinycdp/README.md

 ## What's Next?

-With Phase 4 complete, we now have a fully functional real-time CDP!
+With Phase 5 complete, we now have a comprehensive CDP with full admin capabilities!

 **Immediate next steps:**
-- Phase 5: Complete admin API and export functionality
 - Phase 6: TypeScript SDK for easy integration
 - Phase 7: Web console for visual management